WriteRead024/GitTesting/SubfolderOne-History/subfolderone.md

 not reason for doubting it.&nbsp;
-In fact, the story given on the Wikipedia page concerning [the history of git](https://en.wikipedia.org/wiki/Git#History) it sort of seems like the persons style.&nbsp;
+In fact, the story given on the Wikipedia page concerning [the history of git](https://en.wikipedia.org/wiki/Git#History) rather seems like the tremendously productive and open-source software enthusiast person's style.&nbsp; Very impressive.
- Very impressive.